Adamdad/hash3D/README.md

 **What we offer**:
 - ⭐ Compatiable to any 3D generation method using SDS.
-- ⭐ Inplace Accerlation for Free.
+- ⭐ Inplace Accerlation.
+- ⭐ Training-Free.

 ## Project Structure
 The repository is organized into three main directories, each catering to a different repo that Hash3D can be applied on: